Beet of the Wild

 A bowl of yogurt and granola surrounded by an overflowing spoonful, a baking sheet, a bowl of blueberries, shredded coconut and a linen cloth.

-If you try this Simple Homemade Granola recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Simple Homemade Granola, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A labelled jar overflowing with granola.